The Process of Military Recruitment

 Why Was Len Discharged?

 It is not clear why Len was discharged while others in the family were called up.
 One factor may have been that, from May 1918, Len had been running the Pinxton business on his own.
 It is also possible that the decision to take this business on by himself might have been influenced by the pending Tribunal appearance.
+One thing I had not realised was that bootmaking was considered work of national importance, particularly in a mining area, see Kirkby Tribunal blog.

 The Case of Joseph Blackburn